ksafranski/ColtJS/README.md

 ColtJS is a simple framework allowing for easy deployment of JavaScript Application using asynchronous module definition.
 It's only dependency is [RequireJS](http://www.requirejs.org) and it builds off simple principles of a centralized router loading modules only when requested to produce an efficient, easy-to-manage application structure.

-The current version supports all modern browsers (including IE8 and above) but can easily be adapted to work with older browsers if needed.
+The current version supports all modern browsers (including IE8 and above) but can easily be adapted to work with older browsers if needed. _Note: we are working on an IE7 support shim which we hope to release shortly._

 ---